 South of Jacó, Costa Rica’s coastline is a long, almost entirely straight stretch of largely undeveloped beach backed by thick forests and low-lying rice and African palm plantations.

 Playa Hermosa is the only beach in this section located right along the Southern Coastal Highway; all of the rest are a kilometer or so in from the road and reached by a series of dirt access roads.
 If you exit the highway in Playa Hermosa, you can follow a dirt-and-sand access road that runs parallel to the shore along several miles of deserted, protected beach, as Playa Hermosa eventually becomes Playa Tulin, near the Tulin River mouth.
-This is another popular surf spot, but be careful—crocodiles live in the Tulin River.
+This is another popular surf spot, but watch out for crocodiles.

 As you continue down the coastal highway from Playa Hermosa, you will hit Esterillos.
-Playa Esterillos, 22km (14 miles) south of Jacó, is long and wide and almost always nearly deserted.
-Playa Esterillos is so long, in fact, that it has three separate entrances and sections, Esterillos Oeste, Centro, and Este—West, Center, and East, in order as you head away from Jacó.
+Playa Esterillos, 22km (14 miles) south of Jacó, is long and wide and has three separate sections, Esterillos Oeste, Centro, and Este—west, center, and east, in order as you head away from Jacó.

-If you keep heading south (really southeast), you next come to Playa Bejuco, another long, wide, nearly deserted stretch of sand.
-Playa Bejuco, which features a very narrow strip of land fronting the beach, with mangroves and swampland behind, has very little development.
+If you keep heading south (really southeast), you next come to Playa Bejuco, another long, wide, nearly deserted stretch of sand with mangroves and swampland behind it.